The answers concern medical aid in dying (MAID) in Canada, including Quebec. Occasionally, a few minor differences may be noted.

 +

-Can a physician refuse to provide MAID for me?
+Can a physician or a specialized nurse practitioner (SNP) refuse to provide MAID for me?

 -